2016 Ticketing Dates

 When voucher holders are at the front of the standby line, we all benefit, because we can then load in the standby line much faster.
 We simply take the voucher and the voucher holder goes on into the theater – no credit card transaction or making change necessary!

-Vouchers do not expire at the end of the festival – they will be honored at the festival in 2016.
+Vouchers do not expire at the end of the festival, they are good for two years.
+Vouchers purchased at the 2015 festival will be honored in 2016, and vouchers purchased in 2016 will be honored through 2017.
 Unused tickets cannot be traded in for vouchers – the festival observes a strict no refund, no exchange policy.
 But anyone may purchase a voucher at any time.